thunklife/thunklife.github.io/blog/_posts/2015-10-20-haskell-arbitrary.md

 Prelude> :k (,) Int String
 (,) Int String :: *
 {% endhighlight %}

-In the first example we provide one of the required type arguments for a tuple, and the result has kind `* -> *`.
-In the second, we provide both type arguments and get back a concrete type.
+In the first example we provide one of the required type variables for a tuple, and the result has kind `* -> *`.
+In the second, we provide both type variables and get back a concrete type.

 Here is another example, that can cause some confusion: